Build guide

 Add the bracket

-After securing the nut to the bracket, install the bracket onto the lead screw. -
+Install the bracket onto the lead screw. -

 Cut the lead screw